ai-2070/reliable-ai-streams-py/README.md

 ### The missing reliability and observability layer for all AI streams.

 > **Rename note:** This project was previously called L0-Python.
 The package/repository is being renamed to reliable-ai-streams-py.
 Existing imports remain supported.
-Install: `pip install reliable-ai-streams`
+Install: `pip install reliable-ai-streams-py`

 ![L0: The Missing AI Reliability Substrate](img/l0-banner.jpg)